MarkMindCkm/Mark-Mind/README.md

 ### 🤝 Contributing

 - Contributions, issues and feature requests are welcome!
-- You can donate with me to help the project develop [opencollective](https://opencollective.com/markmindltd)
+- You can donate to me to help the project develop [opencollective](https://opencollective.com/markmindltd)

 ### Show your support